Who is an employee?

 - You are paid on a regular basis on an hourly, weekly, or monthly basis.
 You don’t need to worry about the performance of the company.

 - Employees have great work-life balance.
 Their work hours and shifts are predetermined.
-If they must extend their schedules, they are compensated for overtime.
+In some workplaces, employees may receive additional compensation when they work beyond their usual hours, depending on company practices and local regulations.

 - When employees are promoted, they have the chance to earn more money.
 Additionally, this helps with career advancement.